metal-stack/go-ipam/migrating-to-ipv6.md

 AcquireChildPrefix10-4     360µs ± 7%       8µs ± 1%   -97.91%  (p=0.008 n=5+5)
 PrefixOverlapping-4       1.65µs ±12%    0.34µs ± 1%   -79.25%  (p=0.008 n=5+5)
 ```

+As you can see, we are faster all over the place by a large margin.

 ## Next Steps